-- What factors are affecting student's performance in Kenya certificate of Secondary education? - 2.
-What is the relationship between teacher experience and students performance in Kenya certificate of national examination? - What is the relationship between teacher qualification and student performance in Kenya certificate of national examination.
+- What factors are affecting student's performance in Kenya Certificate? of secondary education? - 2.
+What is the relationship between teacher experience and students performance in Kenya Certificate of Secondary Education? - 3.
+What is the relationship between teacher qualification and student performance in Kenya Certificate of Secondary Education?